-- After driving your vehicle the first 1600 km (1000 miles), check that the wheel nuts are tight. - If you have rotated, repaired, or changed your tires, check that the wheel nuts are still tight after driving 1600 km (1000 miles). - When using tire chains, be careful not to damage the aluminum wheels. - Use only the Toyota wheel nuts and wrench designed for your aluminum wheels. - When balancing your wheels, use only Toyota balance weights or equivalent - your aluminum wheels for damage.
+- After driving your vehicle the first 1600 km (1000 miles), check that the wheel nuts are tight. - If you have rotated, repaired, or changed your tires, check that the wheel nuts are still tight after driving 1600 km (1000 miles). - When using tire chains, be careful not to damage the aluminum wheels. - Use only the Toyota wheel nuts and wrench designed for your aluminum wheels. - When balancing your wheels, use only Toyota balance weights or equivalent and a plastic or rubber hammer. - As with any wheel, periodically check your aluminum wheels for damage.
 If damaged, replace immediately.

-Part 7 DO-IT-YOURSELF MAINTENANCE-
+Part 7 DO- IT- YOURSELF MAINTENANCE-